 An impactful intro and a finishing outro are both crucial parts of any kind of content, especially when it comes to videos and podcasts.
-Just think of any great series you have ever watched, and it is likely that you remember its intro and outro.
+Just think of any great series you have ever watched, and it is likely that you remember its soundtrack and outro.
 This is not only because it is a constant element throughout a season, but also because creators tend to spend a lot of time thinking and producing the perfect introduction.
 It may seem kind of irrelevant, but trust us, intros and outros can make a video appear more professional and, most importantly, they help the branding and image of your channel while giving a recognizable element.

 What are Intros & Outros?

 Just like the word implies, an intro marks the beginning of a video or an episode.
-It can go at the very start or right after a clip in which you summarize the content that will follow, this is a strategy lots of YouTubers do to engage their audience.
+It can go at the very start or right after a clip in which you summarize the content that will follow, this is a strategy lots of YouTube creators do to engage their audience.
 On the contrary, the outros appear at the end, as a way to mark the closure of the episode or video.
 Still, this is not an exact science, some YouTubers experiment on where to put the intro and outro, so you can make your own rules with them.

 One sort of general rule though is to keep it short.
 A long intro, as cool as it may look, can be boring for the viewer, even more, if it is in a podcast.
 Usually, intros and outros don’t last longer than 8 seconds, so in just a few seconds you will have to be able to entertain, engage, and communicate your brand professionally.